pretzelhammer/rust-blog/posts/chat-server.md

 ## 03\) Modifying messages

 As exciting as an echo server is, it would be even more exciting if it modified messages somehow.
 So how about we try adding a ❤️ emoji at the end of every echoed line?
-Here's what that would look like:t
+Here's what that would look like:

 ```rust
 use tokio::{io::{AsyncReadExt, AsyncWriteExt}, net::TcpListener};